Market bombing in Pakistan kills 2, wounds 29

-QUETTA, Pakistan (AP) — A Pakistani official says a roadside bomb has exploded in a market on the outskirts of Quetta, killing at least two people and wounding 29.
+QUETTA, Pakistan (AP) — A bomb exploded in a market on the outskirts of the Pakistani city of Quetta on Tuesday, killing at least two people and wounding 29, officials said.

-Mir Ziaullah Longove, the provincial home minister, described Tuesday’s bombing as an “act of terrorism” by the “enemies of Pakistan,” and says an emergency has been declared.
+Mir Ziaullah Longove, the provincial home minister, described the bombing as an “act of terrorism” by the “enemies of Pakistan,” and said an emergency has been declared.

 No one immediately claimed responsibility for the blast.